-- Tiredness (fatigue): because of a lack of energy and essential vitamins absorbed from food.
+This is because of a lack of energy as you are not absorbing nutrients and essential vitamins and minerals from food.

-- Pale, bulky and smelly stools (steatorrhoea): there is excessive fat in the stools and they become pale, bulky and very smelly.
-Stools float and are difficult to flush away.
+This is because there is excessive fat in the stools and they become pale, bulky and very smelly.
+Fatty stools float and are difficult to flush away.
 They often leave a greasy rim around the pan.

 Intestinal malabsorption may also cause:

 - Abnormal bleeding, caused by low vitamin K.

 - Vitamin D deficiency including rickets and osteomalacia.

 - Oedema, which occurs because of insufficient protein and calories absorbed into the body.

 There may also be other symptoms due to the particular underlying condition that is causing the malabsorption.

 The most common causes in the UK are coeliac disease, Crohn's disease and chronic pancreatitis.
 However, the malabsorption of simple carbohydrates affects about 1 in 4 people in Europe.
 Some diseases associated with malabsorption are found more often in some families - for example, coeliac disease, Crohn's disease, cystic fibrosis and lactose intolerance.

 Problems with absorbing food from the gut (bowel) into your body